DDMAL/jSymbolic2/README.md

 However, a configuration file is required if the user wishes to use the command line interface or API with any selection of features other than the default.

+The jSymbolic GUI also includes a single Information menu, with the following commands:

+- About: Displays a small window showing basic information about jSymbolic.
+- Help: Brings up a browsable window permitting access to this manual.

 More details on the jSymbolic configuration settings file and how to use it are provided in the jSymbolic manual.